Lars186/github-intro/README.md

 # try-out

-This repo is for me for learning git. nice!
+This repo is for me for learning git.
+Cool!